NeRN -- Learning Neural Representations for Neural Networks: Experiments

 \subsection{CIFAR-10}

 For these experiments, we start by training ResNet20/56 to be used as the original networks.
 These ResNet variants are specifically designed to fit the low input size of CIFAR by limiting the input downsampling factor to $\times4$.
 We train NeRN for $\sim$70k iterations, using a task input batch size of 256.
 In addition, a batch of $2^{12}$ reconstructed weights for the gradient computation is sampled in each iteration.
 Results are presented in Table~\ref{table:cifar10}.
 As expected, increasing the predictor size results in significant performance gains.
-In addition, while promoting smoothness improves results across all experiments, the improvement is more significant for smaller predictors since in such cases, the predictor typically has a lower capacity to capture the desired signal.

 \paragraph{Regularization-Based Smoothness } Here we show the results of applying smoothness via a regularization term on the original network training.
 Since incorporating an additional loss term results in a degradation in accuracy, there is an inherent tradeoff between the original network's accuracy and NeRN's ability to reconstruct the network.
 An optimal regularization factor balances the two, achieving a high absolute reconstructed accuracy.
-Figure~\ref{fig:smoothness_regularization_plot} demonstrates this using several regularization factors, where the optimal is $5\cdot10^{-6}$.
-The complete results appear in Appendix~\ref{appendix:regularizationsmoothness}.
+Figure~\ref{fig:smoothness_regularization_plot} demonstrates this using several regularization factors and two NeRN configurations.
+Using a hidden size of 240, the optimal regularization factor is $5\cdot10^{-6}$, while using a hidden size of 280, the optimal is $1\cdot10^{-6}$.
+Complete results appear in Appendix~\ref{appendix:regularizationsmoothness}.